 As an employer, Texas State is proud of the competitive benefits from health plans, life insurance, and retirement programs provided to keep our Bobcats healthy and happy.
 Many of those advantages are found in the employee benefit programs below.
 Explore this site to learn more about the benefits available to you.

 Texas State offers a great benefits package for faculty members.
 The Employees Retirement System of Texas administers health insurance plans for Texas State faculty and staff.
 View the New Employee Benefit Guide here to find plan details and rates.
-(Rates are for plan year 9/1/2016-8/31/2017; new plan details will be available in June 2017)
+(Rates are for plan year 9/1/2017-8/31/2018)

 Please note: Texas State has opted to pay the premium during the waiting period for 75%-100% FTE employees – this means that there is no waiting period for medical coverage to begin!